Curse of the Azure Bonds: Setting

 Curse of the Azure Bonds takes place in the Forgotten Realms setting.
-The adventure begins in the city of Tilverton, a relatively small town that nonetheless contains all the essential shops and services to equip the party.
+The adventure begins in the city of Tilverton, a relatively small town that nonetheless contains sufficient shops and services to equip the party.
 Although the characters begin the game with no equipment, each character does receive money at the start of the game with which to buy weapons and armor.
-Outside the city of Tilverton, the characters may explore caverns, sewers, and outside in the wilds.
+Outside the city of Tilverton, the characters may explore caverns, sewers, and the wilderness outside.
 Other locations include the Elven Forest, Zhentil Keep, the temple at Yulash, and the citadel at Hap, though these locations cannot be freely explored by the party.
 Instead, the player can use a menu to select places within the locations to visit.
 Yulash is under siege by marauders, and characters entering the town are also in danger from crumbling walls and sinkholes.

 Plot summary

 At the start of the game, the player characters are adventurers of great renown who wake up from a magic sleep to find themselves in a small inn in the city of Tilverton, with all of their possessions stolen and no memory of how it happened.
-A passing landlord informs the characters that they have been unconscious for over a month after suffering an attack.
-Each of the player characters has five azure-colored tattoo-like markings, called bonds, on one arm.
+A landlord passing by informs the characters that they have been unconscious for over a month after suffering an attack.
+Each of the player characters has five azure-colored markings similar to tattoos, called bonds, on one arm.
 The party had been ambushed while traveling on the road to Tilverton.
-They were captured and cursed with the magical bonds embedded on their arms; the characters' quest is to get rid of them.
+They were taken captive and cursed with the magical bonds embedded on their arms; the quest for the characters is to get rid of these bonds.
 Characters can visit the sage Filani, who will give them information about the bonds.
-Each bond represents a different evil faction, and through the bonds, which are the result of a possession-like spell and glow when active, the factions can control the actions of the characters.
+Each of these bonds represents a separate evil faction, and through the bonds, which glow when active and are the result of a spell with an effect similar to possession, the factions can control the actions of the characters.